Draft articles for critical review

-Please note: These papers have not been endorsed by the Society and the Society takes no responsibility for them.
+Please note: These papers have not been endorsed by the Society.
 They have not been validated by peer review and should not be quoted or cited without permission of the author.
 All communications should be directed to the author.

 The deadlines indicated are nominal ones.
 These drafts may remain online well after the deadline, to stimulate dialogue between interested parties.

 “Australia has a long and inglorious record of establishment by governments of valuable, valued and successful science-based initiatives … that address issues of major continuing importance, only to later abolish them.
 The results are loss of focus, loss of group knowledge, loss of expertise, loss of analytical capability, wasted effort and resources, wasted expenditure and – most of all – wasted opportunity.”

 So commences a draft paper by Society member David Marlow entitled Creating and then abolishing bodies of scientific knowledge, expertise and analytical capability: An Australian political malaise .
 Mr Marlow has made available Table 1 Gravestones from his manuscript and seeks critical comment from scientists, public servants and others who have personal knowledge of these organisations.He is seeking insights of the birth, achievements and political execution of any of the initiatives listed in ‘Gravestones’.